keremlin/DeepRemember/backend/tts/TTS.md

    node tts/setup-google-tts-oauth.js
    ```

    This will generate new tokens that work for both Google Drive and Google Cloud TTS.
+The setup script ensures you get a refresh token for automatic token renewal.

    **Option B: Use separate credentials**